dino-dna/react-tui/docs/manual.md

 Cool.
 Cool-Tools™.

 But who ever has a layout that is a just a 4x4 grid?
-More often, you'll want some sort of varible width panes or spanning action.
+More often, you'll want some sort of variable width panes or spanning action.
 That's where `<Grid />` comes in.
 Grid asks that you setup all possible square sections, then lets you snap components into those sections.
 It's not as snazzy as CSS Grid, but it is better than doing the math on your own.
 Let's make a view with